Guides

 The Data Carrier: Where It All Starts

 Every Digital Product Passport begins with a physical data carrier attached to the product itself.
-Under the ESPR, this is almost universally a QR code (specifically, a GS1 Digital Link) printed on the care label, a hangtag, or physically woven into the garment via an NFC thread.
+Under the ESPR framework, this is a QR code—specifically a GS1 Digital Link—printed on the care label, a hangtag, or the product packaging.

 1